TekToro-IIoT/invoicing-portal/replit.md

 ## Recent Changes

-- **June 29, 2025**: Fixed PDF invoice generation to display authentic company and client information
+- **June 29, 2025**: Updated invoice numbering system and verified data integrity
-  - Updated PDF generation to show "TekToro Digital Solutions Inc" instead of placeholder text
+  - Changed invoice numbering to start from INV-TDS-2025-025 instead of 002
-  - Corrected client database records to show proper Headington Energy Partners address
+  - Modified generation logic to continue sequence from 027 for new invoices
+  - Verified 4 invoices (025-028) are correctly displayed in application
-  - All invoices now generate with authentic TekToro and client contact details
+  - All invoices show authentic Headington Energy Partners LLC client data
-  - PDF system now displays professional branding with real company data
+  - PDF system maintains professional branding with real company information

 ## Changelog